Neehan/neehan.github.io/_pages/reading.md

 title: "Reading"
 author_profile: true
 ---
+They say reading books is like taking your brain to the gym.
+I read so many that now I have a six pack on my forehead.
+Here's how it happened:

 # 2024
 1. Philosophy of Mind: Brain, Consciousness and Thinking Machines - Patrick Grim
 2. The Richest Man in Babylon - George S. Clason